adriano-t/pollnet/README.md

 # PollNet v0.1
-Http multiplayer game library for GMStudio2
+Http multiplayer game library for GMStudio2.
+Pollnet is designed to create lobbies/chats, or turn based games and it's not suitable for realtime games.

 ## Table of contents